emilk/loguru/README.md

 		* Chronological order with the most relevant at the end.
 * (most) signals writes stack traces.

+* Fast:
+	* Around  3us per call with no log file.
+	* Around 10us extra per log file.
-* Fast - about 25%-75% faster than GLOG at logging things.
+	* About 25%-75% faster than GLOG on Mac+Clang.
+	* About the same on Linux+GCC.
 * Drop-in replacement for most of GLOG (except for setup code).
 * Chose between using printf-style formatting or streams.
 * Compile-time checked printf-formating (on supported compilers).